nuker/nuker.github.io/_posts/2023-01-29-active_writeup.md

 </Groups>
 ```
 > With a quick google search of `group policy password decrypt` we will find a tool called [gpp-decrypt](https://www.kali.org/tools/gpp-decrypt/) due to the way my machine is configured I will instead use a ruby script that does the same thing
-> due to the way my machine is configured I will use a script that decrypts the password for me locally aswell

 ```ruby